Lighting Tips for Good Feng Shui

 4. Use warm-toned lights in restful spaces.

 The right lighting is vital to a room’s purpose and function.
 Light in a warmer color temperature (below 3000K) creates a more relaxed, comfortable environment whereas light in a cooler color temperature (above 3000K) creates a more energetic ambiance.
-Use warm-toned lighting for rooms dedicated to rest, and bright, cool-toned lighting in more active areas.
+Using warm-toned lighting for rooms dedicated to rest, and bright, cool-toned lighting in more active areas will help maintain harmonious chi levels in your home.
 If you have wall paint in a more “relaxed” setting that would be better complemented by cool-toned light, make sure your light control has a dimmer switch to mitigate its energizing effects.